Palakollu Municipality

 Palakollu Municipality is the local self-government in Palakollu of the Indian state of Andhra Pradesh.
 Palakollu Municipality merged five Grama panchayats of Seven village's (Kontheru, Adavipalem, Palakollu Rural, Bhaggeswaram, Poolapalli, Varidhanam And Ullamparru) on dated 7 January 2020. the Seven Village's population of 42,932 (as 2011 Census) It around occupies 20.08 km2 and after merged palakollu municipality It around occupies 24.68 km2 with 35 election wards it is total population of 1,04,216 (as 2011 Census) and making it the fourth most populous city in West Godavari District in Andhra Pradesh.
 It is classified as a Selection Grade Municipality.

 1 January 2019, under Andhra Pradesh Metropolitan Region and Urban Development Authority Act, 2016, Palakollu Municipality became a part of Eluru Urban Development Authority.

 Administration

 The municipality was formed in April 1919 as a Grade–III municipality.
 Over the years, it was upgraded and was constituted finally as a First Grade Municipality in September 1965.
 The first ever elected council was formed in August 1919.

 The municipality is spread over an area of 19.49 km2 and has 31 election wards.
 Each is represented by a ward member and the wards committee is headed by a chairperson.
-The present municipal commissioner of the city is Sri K.Sai Ram.
+The present municipal commissioner of the city is Sri Buddha Rama Satya Seshadri.